Emergent phenomena in Nature: a paradox with Theory?: Algebraic formulation

 where $x_\pm\in B^3$ correspond to the minima of the function $h_0^{CW}(x,y,z)=-(\frac{J}{2}z^2+Bx)$, and $B^3:=\{(x,y,z)\in \bR^3 \ |\ x^2+y^2+z^2\leq 1\}$ denotes the closed unit-ball $\mathbb{R}^3$.
-Again, following the algebraic definitions it is not difficult to see that the $\mathbb{Z}_2$-symmetry is spontaneously broken. \end{itemize} In view of the previous discussion, we conclude that SSB shows up as emergent phenomenon when passing from the quantum realm to the classical world, i.e. by considering a classical limit, $\hbar\to 0$ in Example \ref{schroedingerexample} and $N\to \infty$ in Example \ref{Curieweissexample}.\footnote{Again we refer to \cite{MorVen2,Ven2022} for a more mathematical discussion on this limit based on the theory of {\em strict deformation quantization}.} $\blacksquare$ } \end{example}
+Again, following the algebraic definitions it is not difficult to see that the $\mathbb{Z}_2$-symmetry is spontaneously broken. \end{itemize} $\blacksquare$ } \end{example} In view of the previous discussion, we conclude that SSB shows up as ``emergent phenomenon'' when passing from the quantum realm to the classical world, i.e. by considering a classical limit, $\hbar\to 0$ in Example \ref{schroedingerexample} and $N\to \infty$ in Example \ref{Curieweissexample}.
+This should be understood as emergence in the sense of deduction, as the novel and robust behavior (i.e. SSB) arises only {\em after} taking the limit in the relevant parameter.

+In this algebraic fashion a similar study may be performed for phase transitions.
+In that case, one must show that the KMS states at inverse temperature, which are unique for finite systems, coexist in infinite systems.
+This is much harder problem than the study of SSB, since in general no additional symmetry is imposed on the relevant model.
+One usually tries to show that the quantum free energy function converges, followed by characterizing its minima and analyzing its continuity properties.
+This goes beyond the scope of this work, but we examine a simple yet illustrative case in $\S$\ref{phase transitions paradox}.